CSW connector refactoring

 We must keep in mind that building filter will be not necessary anymore in the future (short or middle time, I still don't know) as EasySDI properties won't be stored into MySQL database but inside metadata content.
 So playing with filters will be thrown away...

-#9 Updated by Mérour Xavier almost 8 years ago
+#9 Updated by Mérour Xavier about 8 years ago

 - Assignee deleted (